August 1, 2024

 Scent Sports

-Nosework is easily one of the hottest new sports around and continues to grow by leaps and bounds.
-And it is easy to see why!
-It’s fun for humans, dogs love to participate, and it’s good for buil...
+Nosework is easily the hottest new sport around, and it’s easy to see why!
+It’s fun for humans, dogs love to participate, and it’s good for building confidence and focus in dogs that have issues like shy...

 Melissa Chandler(Faculty)